Singapore-Panama Free Trade Agreement

 The objectives of the Singapore-Panama Free Trade Agreement are to:

-promote the market opportunities for the exports products, services, and foreign direct investment between Singapore and Panama
+- Establish a Free Trade Area that will promote market opportunities for exports products, services, and Foreign Direct Investment between Singapore and Panama

 - Establish a cooperative framework

-- Liberalise and promote the foreign trade in products and services between Singapore and Panama and to set up a transparent, predictable and facilitative Foreign direct investment regime
+- liberalize and promote Foreign Trade in products and services between Singapore and Panama and to set up a transparent, predictable and facilitative Foreign Direct Investment regime

-- Improve the efficiency and competitiveness of their goods and services sectors and
+- Improve efficiency and competitiveness of their goods and services sectors and expand International Trade and

-- Maximise the opportunities for the cooperation between Singapore and Panama in logistics and services (telecommunication, maritime, banking)
+- Maximize opportunities for cooperation between Singapore and Panama in logistics and services (telecommunication, maritime, banking)

 The Singapore-Panama Free Trade Agreement covers: